 If you are successful in attaining an invitation for interview, you will receive an email asking you to book yourself into one of the available interview times online.

 Council conducts a panel style interview, comprising up to 3 staff.
 This is to ensure a fair and equitable recruitment process is undertaken.

-As a part of the interview process you may be experience the following:
+As a part of the interview process you may experience the following:

 - Behavioural & situational questions.
 The questions are you asked will focus on the criteria and functional responsibilities of the position.

 - Develop and conduct a presentation on a specific topic or project related to the position you have applied for.

-If you are unable to attend a face-to-face interview, Council recommends you book yourself into a timeslot that fits your schedule and contact the HR Team to arrange one of the following interviews:
+If you are unable to attend a face-to-face interview, Council recommends you book yourself into a timeslot that fits your schedule and contact the recruitment officer to arrange one of the following interviews:

 - Phone Interview